 If this is your first time signing up for a news streaming service, I recommend starting with the “Basic” plan.
 While you will be limited in certain regards (i.e. no audio alerts), you will save $150/month and still have access to a lot of great tools.
 This will also give you some time to test out the platform and form an opinion.

 More advanced traders who have used streaming news in the past and focus heavily on news and fundamental catalysts will probably prefer the “Essential” plan.
 I currently use the “Essential” plan and enjoy the additional features.

 What Type of Trader is Benzinga Pro Best For?

-The Benzinga Pro platform is ideal for intermediate-advanced traders.
-Beginner traders will not be able to digest the sheer volume of information provided by the Pro platform.
+The Benzinga Pro platform is ideal for intermediate-advanced stock traders.
+Beginner stock traders will not be able to digest the sheer volume of information provided by the platform.
 If you’re simply looking for straightforward trade ideas, a service like Motley Fool would be more appropriate.